zackedds/sentiment-comparison/README.md

 2. Open `http://localhost:5000` in your browser
 3. Select a topic from the dropdown
 4. View side-by-side comparison with highlighted sentiment words
+5. Hover over a word to see its sentiment score

 ## Hybrid Normalization